 - a.
 Just Cause Eviction - b.
 Notice of rent increase - c.
 Increase protections for renters facing relocation or displacement - d.
 Expand eviction prevention, relocation and other services and assistance - e.
 Prohibit discrimination in housing against tenants and potential tenants with arrest records, conviction records, or criminal history

-• Cities, the County and the Affordable Housing Committee to support the development and adoption of statewide legislation and policy related to tenant protections
+Support the development and adoption of statewide legislation and policy related to tenant protections